Louisiana pine snake: Distribution and status

 Louisiana pine snakes originally occurred in at least 9 Louisiana parishes and 14 Texas counties, coinciding with a disjunctive portion of the longleaf pine ecosystem west of the Mississippi River.
 They are now found in only four Louisiana parishes, and at most, five Texas counties.
 In Texas, recent records confirm their presence only in the southern portion of the Sabine National Forest (Sabine County) and adjacent private land (Newton County), and in the southern portion of Angelina National Forest and adjacent private timberland (Angelina, Jasper, Tyler Counties).
 Most Louisiana records originate in Bienville Parish on privately owned forestland.
-A second population occurs on federal lands in Vernon Parish (Fort Polk, U.S. Army, and Kisatchie National Forest).
+A second population occurs on federal lands in Vernon Parish (Fort Johnson, U.S. Army, and Kisatchie National Forest).
 An apparent third population has been found near the junction of Vernon, Sabine, and Natchitoches Parishes.

 The extensive population declines and local extinctions of the Louisiana pine snake have occurred during the last 50–80 years.
 A habitat assessment of known historical localities found that only 34% were still considered capable of supporting a viable population of pine snakes.
 The species has not been documented in over a decade in some of the best remaining habitat within its historical range, suggesting extinction or extreme rarity.
 It is now recognized as one of the rarest snakes in North America, and one of the rarest vertebrate species in the United States.